NotImdad12/NotImdad12/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on C++,Python, And learning new skills and to get along ith tech advancement
+- 🔭I’m currently working on C++,Python, And learning new skills and to get along ith tech advancement
 - 🌱 I’m currently learning C#, Flutter, Java.
 - 👯 I’m looking to collaborate
 - 📫 How to reach me: (Coming soon) or just send me a message i will respond ASAP